The Advocacy Institute describes information about funding and how the ESSA affects students with disabilities.

 Assistive Technology Industry Association information on products, equipment, systems that enhance learning, working, and daily living for persons with disabilities.
 They provide links to other assistive technology organizations.

 Attorney/Advocate Resource Page lists resources for assistance from around the country from Education-A-Must.

-Center on Technology and Disability (CTD) a library of topics pertaining to disabilities and webinars.
+Center on Technology and Disability (CTD) a library of topics about disabilities and webinars.

 Center for Parent Information and Resources (CPIR) services for parents of children with disabilities.

-Community Alliance for Special Education (CASE) protect IDEA and state special education law.
+Community Alliance for Special Education (CASE) protects IDEA and state special education law.
 Advocacy staff help families and school districts work together.
 They work towards helping students become productive members of their community.